 Approximately 3 to 5 percent of the population has Carpal Tunnel Syndrome due to repetition of motion needed for computing tasks.
 It causes numbness, tingling, pain and weakness in the thumb, index, middle and ring fingers.

-Notebook Computers and CTDs
+Laptop Computers and CTDs

 Ways to Prevent CTDs

-Notebook computer users should take various preventative measures, including:
+Laptop computer users should take various preventative measures, including:

 - Set up a docking station that would allow an external mouse, monitor or keyboard to be attached to promote healthy ergonomics*.

 - Place a cooling pad on your lap.
-Heat from some notebook computers can cause superficial burns and, if positioned on the thighs for long hours over a significant period of time, may reduce fertility in teenage boys and young men.
+Heat from some laptop computers can cause superficial burns and, if positioned on the thighs for long hours over a significant period of time, may reduce fertility in teenage boys and young men.

 - Take frequent breaks.